opsschool/curriculum/networking_101.rst

 =============================
 A subnet is a logical devision of an IP network, and allows the host system to identify which other hosts can be reached on the local network.
-The host system determines this is by the application of a routing prefix.
+The host system determines this by the application of a routing prefix.
 There are two typical representations of this
 prefix: a netmask and CIDR.

 Netmasks typically appear in the dotted decimal notation, with values between 0-255 in each